alshakero/blog/_posts/2020-02-14-creative-ways-for-JavaScript-timing.md

 ## Using Web Animations API

-[Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) allows you to animate DOM elements within JavaScript.
+[Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) allows you to animate DOM elements from within JavaScript.

 Interestingly, you can animate unmounted elements!
 This gives you access to a timing mechanism in pure JS (and Web APIs).